 - How to Get to the Duomo

-- How long to visit the Duomo
+- How much time do you need to visit the Duomo

-- Florence Cathedral Opening Hours
+- Opening hours of Florence Cathedral

-- Top Hotels near the Florence Cathedral
+- The best Hotels for Florence Cathedral

-- Visiting the Florence Cathedral with Disabilities
+- Visiting Florence Cathedral with disabilities

 - What is the Florence Cathedral?